coralhl/salt-master-docker/README.md

 [![Architecture ARM64][arch_arm64_badge]][arch_link]

 Dockerfile to build a [Salt Project](https://saltproject.io) Master image for the Docker open source container platform.
+It's built with `mysqlclient` `psycopg2` pre-installed for use in conjunction with databases

 `salt-master` is installed inside the image using the Salt Project repositories for Ubuntu as documented in the [official documentation](https://docs.saltproject.io/salt/install-guide/en/latest/topics/install-by-operating-system/ubuntu.html).